• Skip to primary navigation

 Dry roasting ingredients

-• In a wide pan, dry roast chana dal on low flame, till it gets well roasted.
+- In a wide pan, take ½ cup & 2 tablespoon chana dal, and dry roast on low flame, till it gets well roasted.
 When well roasted – chana dal will turn darker in color, and if you eat it, you will feel the crispness, and it will not taste raw.
 It usually takes 40 minutes to roast chana dal on low flame.

-• In a wide pan, dry roast toor dal on low flame, till it gets well roasted.
+- In a wide pan, take ½ cup toor dal, and dry roast on low flame, till it gets well roasted.
 When well roasted – toor dal will turn darker in color, and if you eat it, you will feel the crispness, and it will not taste raw.
 It usually takes 25 minutes to roast toor dal on low flame.

-• In a wide pan, dry roast urad dal on low flame, till it gets well roasted.
+- In a wide pan, take ¼ cup & 2 tablespoon urad dal, and dry roast on low flame, till it gets well roasted.
 When well roasted – urad dal will turn darker cream, very lightly brown in color, and if you eat it, you will feel the crispness, and it will not taste raw.
 It usually takes 20 minutes to roast urad dal on low flame.

-• In a wide pan, dry roast fenugreek seeds and mustard seeds together, in the same pan, on a low flame, till they get well roasted.
+- In a wide pan, dry roast ½ tablespoon fenugreek seeds and ½ tablespoon mustard seeds together, in the same pan, on a low flame, till they get well roasted.
 But because fenugreek seeds are larger in size, dry roast them for 1 minute, before adding mustard seeds to the pan.
 When well roasted – fenugreek seeds will turn lightly red-ish, and mustard seeds will turn white-ish in color.
 It usually takes 5 minutes to dry roast them on low flame.

 Roasting using oil

-• In a wide pan, add 1 tablespoon oil, and the dry red chillies and byadagi chillies.
+- In a wide pan, add 1 tablespoon oil, and 2 cups dry red chillies and 2 cups dry byadagi chillies.
 Roast on low flame till the chillies get roasted.
 Ensure to not burn the chillies.
 When well roasted – they will turn deeper in color.
 It usually takes 3-5 minutes to roast them on low flame.

-• In a wide pan, add ½ tablespoon oil, and the coriander seeds.
+- In a wide pan, add ½ tablespoon oil, and 1½ cups coriander seeds.
 Roast on low flame till the coriander seeds get well roasted.
 When well roasted – the coriander seeds will turn lightly reddish, and also leave a light aroma.
 It usually takes 10-15 minutes to roast them on low flame.

-• In a wide pan, add ½ tablespoon oil, and add in the turmeric powder, and asafoetida powder.
+- In a wide pan, add ½ tablespoon oil, and add in 2 tablespoon turmeric powder, and 1½ tablespoon asafoetida powder.
 Roast on low flame for 3-5 minutes, till the spices get lightly roasted.
 When roasted – they will deepen in color.

 Grinding the roasted ingredients

-• Then in a dry mixer, add the roasted dals first (chana dal, toor dal, uard dal), and grind them into fine powder.
+- Then in a dry mixer, add the roasted dals first (chana dal, toor dal, urad dal), and grind them into fine powder.
 When done, take the powder out of the mixer, and set it aside.

 Blending everything together

-• To this mixture, add roasted asafoetida powder, turmeric powder, and salt, and mix everything together.
+- To this mixture, add roasted asafoetida powder, turmeric powder, and 1 teaspoon salt, and mix everything together.

 Notes